$410,899Average Value$229Average Price per Sq Ft6Homes For Sale

 1/2

-Students may start at Central Elementary, which gets a B from Niche, for kindergarten through second grade, before going to Carysbrook Elementary, which receives a B-minus, for third and fourth grade.
-Fluvanna Middle serves grades five to seven and receives a B. Fluvanna County High earns a B and has a student-teacher ratio of 14-to-1.
+Fluvanna County Public Schools serves the area and earns a B-plus from Niche.
+Students may start at Central Elementary, which gets a B from Niche, for kindergarten through second grade, before advancing to Carysbrook Elementary, rated a B-minus, for third and fourth grade.
+Fluvanna Middle serves grades five to seven and receives a B. Fluvanna County High also earns a B and has a student-teacher ratio of 14-to-1.
+The high school boasts standout academic programs such as strong career and technical education courses, as well as the Blue Ridge Virginia Governor's School (BRVGS), which focuses on project-based and interactive learning through advanced courses, field trips and mentorships.

 Central Elementary covers kindergarten through second grade and earns a B from Niche.